Ukrainian Dorian scale

-In music, the Ukrainian Dorian scale (or the Dorian ♯4 scale) is a modified minor scale with raised 4th and 6th degrees (when compared to the natural minor), often with a variable 4th degree.
+In music, the Ukrainian Dorian scale (Dorian ♯4 scale) or the Lydian ♭3 ♭7 scale is a scale that is the same as the Dorian mode of Western music, except with a raised 4th scale degree.
+Compared with a major scale, it has a lowered third and seventh (like Dorian mode) and a raised fourth (like Lydian mode).
+Its scale degrees are: 1, 2, ♭3, ♯4, 5, 6, ♭7, 8.
 It has traditionally been common in the music of Eastern Europe, Southeast Europe, and the Mediterranean including Jewish, Greek, Ukrainian, and Romanian music.
 Because of its widespread use, this scale has been known by a variety of names including Altered Dorian, Hutsul mode and Mi Shebeirach.
 It is also closely related to the Nikriz pentachord found in Turkish or Arabic maqam systems.

-It is one of the two harmonic Dorian scales, the being is the Dorian ♭5 scale.

-Compared with the Dorian mode it has a raised 4th degree, notated relative to the major scale as:
+It is equivalent to the scale of the Indian raga Hemavati.